ILNumerics Accelerator: Getting Started, Part IV

 Conclusion

-Array pipelining executes dependent instructions in sequential order, and independent instructions in parallel.
+Array pipelining executes independent instructions in parallel and retains sequential semantics for dependent instructions.
 Often, all parallel potential within an algorithm is identified and made use of.
 This not only brings much better execution times.
-The scheme is also applicable to any part of an array algorithm, beyond parallelizable loop bodies.
+The scheme is also applicable to any part of an array algorithm, beyond "embarrassingly parallel" loop bodies.
 All important decisions about when which device executes which workload are made autonomously at runtime – without user intervention.
+Code automatically adopts to any hardware found.